zenml-io/zenml/docs/book/features/continous-training-and-deployment.md

 ).run(schedule=schedule)
 ```

-The above deploys a pipeline, potentially on a [production stack](cloud-pipelines)), on a defined schedule.
+The above deploys a pipeline, potentially on a [production stack](cloud-pipelines), on a defined schedule.
 If the
-pipeline has a well-defined data loading/importing step, then
+pipeline has a well-defined data loading/importing step, then one can deploy it to run and train new models on fresh data
+on a regular basis.
+This enables Continuous Training with ZenML.

 ## Interacting with services for Continuous Deployment (CD)

+Continuous Training is necessary in a mature MLOps setting, but Continuous Deployment completes the picture.
+Continuous Deployment
+is also interesting because it involves interacting with systems that are longer-lived than a pipeline run.

-ZenML interacts with external systems like prediction servers with a so-called `Service` object.
-These object implement
+ZenML interacts with such external systems (e.g. like prediction servers) with a so-called `Service` abstraction.
+The concrete implementation
-generic functionality concerning the life-cycle management and tracking of an external service (e.g. process, container,
+of this abstraction deals with functionality concerning the life-cycle management and tracking of an external service (e.g. process, container,
 Kubernetes deployment etc.).

 One concrete example of a `Service` is the built-in `LocalDaemonService`, a service represented by a local daemon
 process.
 This extends the base service class with functionality concerning the life-cycle management and tracking
 of external services implemented as local daemon processes.

-Another concrete example of a `Service` implementation -- this time a prediction service provided by a ZenML integration -- is the `MLFlowDeploymentService`.
-It enables serving models with MLflow deployment server instances, also running
-locally as daemon processes.

 Services can be passed through steps like any other object, and used to interact with the external systems that
 they represent: